TheoremReach/ReactNativeSDK/README.md

 ```
 ##### Or manually download the SDK
 1. Download the latest version of the iOS SDK [here](https://github.com/theoremreach/iOSSDK).
-2. Copy `TheoremReach.framework` file to the iOS project root folder.
+2. Copy `TheoremReachSDK.framework` file to the iOS project root folder.

 ##### After installing the SDK, link libraries
 - Add the TheoremReachSDK.framework file to the link binary with libraries section under the Build Phases tab (or Embedded Binaries on the General tab if you're using xcode 7):